Mr. Fullswing: Characters

 Saruno's best friend and adviser.
 Their friendship is questionable sometimes, though, as they make fun, yell at and fight each other often.
 Sawamatsu helps Saruno train for the entrance exam to the baseball club.

 Publication

-Written and illustrated by Shinya Suzuki, Mr. Fullswing was serialized for five years in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 8, 2001, (Note: Debuted in the magazine's 23rd issue of 2001 (cover date May 21), released on May 8 of that same year.) to May 8, 2006.
+Written and illustrated by Shinya Suzuki, Mr. Fullswing was serialized for five years in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 8, 2001, to May 8, 2006.
+(Note: Debuted in the magazine's 23rd issue of 2001 (cover date May 21), released on May 8 of that same year.)
 Shueisha collected its 227 chapters in 24 tankōbon volumes, released from November 2, 2001, to September 4, 2006.
 Shueisha republished the series in 15 bunkoban volumes, released from October 18, 2011, to May 18, 2012.